BetterWayElectronics/ps5-nor-tool/README.md

 	  	Simply enable and disable IDU Mode.
 Use at own risk!

-	7 - Harvest MAC
+	7 - Data Transfer/Harvest Data

 		The PS5 will not boot and will beep once if your MAC address (or its hash) is corrupted, harvesting one from another console is the only solution as it cannot be generated/modified.
+		Another use for this is if you have one working dump and want to transfer its key data (MAC, Serial, SKU, Board IDs) to a corrupt one.
+It will let you select which data you want to transfer over and will make a patch.
+		I would still recommend using the re-generator process instead of your own dump as it patches significantly more, but this is a valuable alternative should it fail, though a lot of per-console data will be gone forever.

 	8 - Change/Patch Southbridge

 		Fix your current Southbridge or patch it from one with a different version.
 This helps facilitate swapping between different types of Southbridge chip.
+		Illustration provided on what to mask on the board for this to work.

 	9 - Validate + Statistics